aaltgod/beta/README.md

 # beta

-Simple MITM proxy for AD usage.
+Simple proxy for Attack/Defense usage.

 ## English | [Русский](https://github.com/aaltgod/beta/blob/master/README_RU.md)

 ## Description

-- Redirects traffic to the specified address according to the `config.yaml` configuration;
+- Redirects traffic to the specified address of the service (supposed to be patched);
-- Replaces flags in the traffic found by a regular expression and stores them in Redis.
+- Carefully replaces the flags in the traffic so that the checker has a status of OK, while the patched service has dummy flags.

 The functionality is graphically represented below: